 They Are Rich in Essential Fatty Acids

-While this is certainly impressive, it’s the unique essential fatty acid profile hemp seeds contain that make them even more extraordinary.
+Although this is certainly impressive, it’s the unique essential fatty acid profile hemp seeds contain that make them even more extraordinary.
 Hemp seeds contain the highest level of plant-based essential fatty acids (EFAs), with a perfectly balanced 3:1 ratio of omega-6 and omega-3 fatty acids, which is considered optimal for human health.

 Hemp seeds also contain phytosterols, which some experts say are a great way to keep the brain and body young and manage high cholesterol levels.